sanj0/salty-engine/SGS.md

 | ```set``` | Sets the value of a variable | The variable name | The new value            | ```set myNumber 314```    |

 ##4 The ```init``` segment
-The ```init``` segement is usually the second one in a sgs script but it can be everywhere.
+The ```init``` segment is usually the second one in a sgs script but it can be everywhere.
 It gets called once right at the start and then never again, so you would use it to for example add Components to the GameObject or set some variable values.

 ###4.1 The surrounding
-To tell sgs where the single segments start and end, you have to sorround them in a specific way.
+To tell sgs where the single segments start and end, you have to surround them in a specific way.
 The ```init``` segment looks like this:

 ```
 -init